KalciferKandari/blender_remap/readme.md

 - **Make a copy of the project folder, very important.**
 - Close all Blender windows, all of them.
-- Open the '.blend' file where the script will be run using 'blender file_name.blend'.
+- Use the command 'blender file_name.blend' to open the '.blend' file where the script will be run.
 - Do not mess-up the project path, that could be bad.
 - GROUP:
     - Create DupliGroup in the source file.
+This is just for the purpose of selecting the group.
     - Open the script in the internal text editor.
     - Set the inputs where remap_rename() is called in the file.
 It takes new name for the first argument, 'GROUP' for the second argument, and the project path and script path for the next 2 arguments.
     - Click 'Run Script' on the text editor panel.